edmundhung/conform/docs/api/react/useField.md

 }
 ```

-When rendering your component, you will use the name provided by Conform, such as `fields.fieldName.name` which is already typed as `FieldName<FieldSchema, FormError, FormSchema>`.
+When rendering your component, you will use the name provided by Conform, such as `fields.fieldName.name` which is already typed as `FieldName<FieldSchema, FormSchema, FormError>`.
 This allows typescript to check if the type is compatible and warn you if it doesn't.
 You can still pass a `string`, but you will lose the ability for type checking.

 ```tsx
 import { useForm } from '@conform-to/react';